SimonCropp/Argon/docs/ConditionalProperties.md

 ## IContractResolver

-ShouldSerialize can also be set using an `Argon.Serialization.IContractResolver`.
+ShouldSerialize can also be set using an `Argon.IContractResolver`.
 Conditionally serializing a property using an IContractResolver is useful avoid placing a ShouldSerialize method on a class or are unable to.

 <!-- snippet: ShouldSerializeContractResolver -->
 <a id='snippet-shouldserializecontractresolver'></a>